dozd/mongo-mapper/README.md

     ```

 ## Features
-- Entity reference - make sure all entities are annotated with `Entity`.
+- Entity reference - make sure all entities classes are annotated with `Entity`.
 - Feel free to create issue or pull request if you missing some functionality.

 ## Licence